klasske/wp_image_autorefresh/README.md

 ## Plans for new versions

-In version 1.3, I will add parameters to the shortcode to force reload even when the page doesn't have focus (not recommended).
+In version 1.4, I will add parameters to the shortcode to force reload even when the page doesn't have focus (not recommended).
 A parameter to add classes to the div.
-A way to load images that already have query parameters in the address.